Reed-CompBio/spras/docker-wrappers/SPRAS/README.md

 or it is likely the job will be unsuccessful.
 By default, the `example_config.yaml` runs everything except for `cytoscape`, which appears to fail periodically in HTCondor.

-To monitor the state of the job, you can run `condor_q` for a snapshot of how the job is doing, or you can run `condor_watch_q` if you want realtime updates (you should never run something like `watch condor_q`, because this places extraneous strain on the AP).
-Upon completion, the `output` directory from the workflow should be returned as `spras/docker-wrappers/SPRAS/output`, along with several files containing the workflows logging information (anything that matches `spras_*` and ending in `.out`, `.err`, or `.log`).
+To monitor the state of the job, you can run `condor_q` for a snapshot of how the job is doing, or you can run `condor_watch_q` if you want realtime updates.
+Upon completion, the `output` directory from the workflow should be returned as `spras/docker-wrappers/SPRAS/output`, along with several files containing the workflow's logging information (anything that matches `spras_*` and ending in `.out`, `.err`, or `.log`).
 If the job was unsuccessful, these files should contain useful debugging clues about what may have gone wrong.

 **Note**: If you want to run the workflow with a different version of SPRAS, or one that contains development updates you've made, rebuild this image against the version of SPRAS you want to test, and push the image to your image repository.
 To use that container in the workflow, change the `container_image` line of
 `spras.sub` to point to the new image.

+## Versions:
+- v0.0.1: Created an image with SPRAS as an installed python module.
+This makes SPRAS runnable anywhere with Docker/Singularity.
+Note that the Snakefile should be runnable from any directory within the container.